AIsavvyAyeshafathima/LSTM-USING-EPICURIOUS-RECIPES-DATASET/README.md

 Generated text: recipe for chocolate ice cream | mix in the sugar and egg yolks and whisk until combined . heat the cream and milk in a saucepan over medium heat , stirring constantly until the mixture thickens and coats the back of a spoon . cool and freeze as directed.

+**Conclusion**

+The LSTM network successfully generates coherent recipe instructions by predicting the next word in a sequence.
+Lower temperature values (0.5) produce more predictable and straightforward text, while higher temperature values (0.8) generate more diverse and creative responses.
+The model could be further improved by training on more epochs or tuning hyperparameters.

 **References**

 Kaggle. (n.d.).
 Epicurious Recipes dataset.
 Kaggle. https://www.kaggle.com/datasets/hugodarwood/epicurious-recipes-with-rating-and-nutrition